lin-lin/MATH54/README.md

 ### No Lecture 9/5 Mon (Labor Day)

 **The optional homework assignments are not required to be submitted to your GSI.
-Finishing these optional assignments can consolidate your understanding of the course material.**
+These optional assignments can help consolidate your understanding of the course material.**

 ### Lecture 9/7 Wed